-List of the questions:
+List of the questions: Concept usability:

-Concept usability:

-- When creating a new content, I always see the Marketplace first, to see if I base my content on something already existing. - I find the Marketplace a source of inspiration, even if I don't end up using previewed resources. - I don't like the content I see on the Marketplace. - I do consider sharing the content I created.
+- When creating a new content, I always see the Marketplace first, to see if I base my content on something already existing. - I consider the Marketplace as a source of inspiration, even if I don't end up using previewed resources. - I don't like the content I see on the Marketplace. - I often consider sharing the content I created.